Skip to main content

 Performance

 With the release of ROCm 7.0, a lot of people might be wondering what kind of performance they can expect.
 This article was based on Ubuntu 25.04, as it provides a convienent way to enjoy a complete desktop experience right on top of a Strix Halo device, while taking advantage of 100GB+ models.
 For more permanent workloads, we prefer pure Debian for a cleaner multi-user target that more closely resembles a commercial production environment without any overhead from desktop packages, and stricter policies and release cycles on the underlying operating system.
-Debian 12 is fully supported by AMD (using the jammy repo), and we expect Ubuntu 25.04, and its Debian 13 base, to be added to the official mix any day now.
-Below we include benchmarks on both Ubuntu and Debian, as well as a comparison to a Radeon RX 7900 XTX GPU in our benchmarks, using some popular models.
+Debian 13 is fully supported by AMD, and with ROCm 7.1 Ubuntu 25.10 it seems like all current Ubuntu and Debian versions will be added to the official support matrix any day now.
+Below we include benchmarks on both Ubuntu and Debian, as well as a comparison to a Radeon RX 7900 XTX GPU in our benchmarks, using some popular models at the time of writing.

 llama-bench is included with the lemonade package, and is easily marked executable to avoid having to pull down any additional code, or build any packages from source to execute local benchmarks of various models.
 It can be pointed directly at the models downloaded in the Lemonade model manager from Hugging Face to avoid any file replication, which quickly adds up with the larger models.